-- From January 3, 2021 to January 2, 2022, there were 34,099 cases reported in Surrey and White Rock.
+- From January 3, 2021 to January 29, 2022, there were 42,669 cases reported in Surrey and White Rock.
 A summary of the number of confirmed cases each week in Surrey and White Rock, as well as the Fraser Health Authority and Vancouver Coastal Health is provided in Appendix "II".
 A comparison of the number of confirmed cases per capita in communities of the Fraser Health Authority and Vancouver Coastal Health is provided in Appendix "III".
-As illustrated, the number of new cases per week in Surrey and White Rock has increased significantly as a result of the Omicron variant; and - The Province started vaccinations on December 15, 2020.
-As of January 12, 2022, 4,410,626 first doses have been administered, which is an increase of 194,858 doses being administered.
-In addition, 4,129,019 second doses have also been administered, which is an increase of 70,075 second doses being administered. - As of January 12, 2022, there are no schools in the Surrey School District and no independent schools in Surrey reporting a recent COVID-19 exposure event due to the Provincial order to delay return to in-person learning by one week;
+As illustrated, the number of new cases per week in Surrey and White Rock has decreased from the previous peak corresponding to the Omicron variant; and - The Province started vaccinations on December 15, 2020.
+As of February 9, 2022, 4,471,761 first doses have been administered, which is an increase of 61,135 doses being administered.
+In addition, 4,198,814 second doses have also been administered, which is an increase of 69,795 second doses being administered. - Fraser Health has not updated their information on schools with a COVID-19 outbreak since January 7, 2022.